zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 586.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that will contain lots of good information to help you improve your English even faster.
+Go there to download a Learning Guide for this episode that will contain lots of good information to help you improve your English even faster.

 This episode is a dialogue between Grace and Yuji.
 It’ s called “Getting a Girlfriend or Boyfriend Back,” meaning after you have se parated – broken up, split up, you no longer are boyfriend and girlfriend –  and then you want to get that person back into a relationship.
 Let’s get started.